 Anyway, the ludicrous answer to all their ills, they pronounced, was to – er, have ‘zero tolerance for raptor persecution‘!
 Staggeringly enough, they feel that if only they could persuade the ‘bad apples’ (yada yada) in their midst to stop illegally shooting, poisoning, trapping, and persecuting birds of prey then the rest of us would look past the slaughter of native wildlife by the gun, the destruction of more native wildlife in spring traps and snares, the burning of upland moors, and the refusal to use available alternatives to toxic lead shot etc etc. Maybe we’ll all rally round and take ‘killing for fun’ off the endangered list.
 Yep, that’ll do it.

-Yep, following Defra’s announcement that they would consult on proposals to ban the import of ‘trophies’ into the UK, both BASC and the so-called ‘Countryside Alliance’ are also mobilising to block any change to the law…way to go, you animal lovers, you…
+Yep, following Defra‘s announcement that they would consult on proposals to ban the import of ‘trophies’ into the UK, both BASC and the so-called ‘Countryside Alliance’ (both lobbyists for shooting wildlife) are also mobilising to block any change to the law…Way to go, you animal lovers, you…

-BASC has lobbied for the government’s consultation period to be extended by one month because, as it admits, “there has been a very poor response rate from people that shoot to the consultation”.
+BASC has lobbied for the government’s consultation period to be extended by one month because, as it admits, “there has been a very poor response rate from people that shoot to the consultation” (which surely speaks volumes about their poor lobbying skills).

-Yes, we’re back to the whole ‘shooting is under threat’ theme so beloved by the ‘shooting community’.
-No matter what the issue, shooting will always stop any potential modernising of shooting.
-It’s the same ‘line in the sand’ mentality that sees any common-sense concession (like not using lead shot) as just the thin of the wedge, which will eventually see ‘antis’ (we prefer to describe people who actually care as ‘pro-wildlife’) knocking the whole sandcastle down.
-Yes, it’s not the killing, the illegality, the waste, or its support of trophy hunting that we all object to…it’s just that we’re ‘antis’.
+So there we have it.
+As usual, we’re back to the whole ‘shooting is under threat’ theme so beloved by the ‘shooting community’.
+No matter what the issue, shooting will always try to stop any potential modernising of shooting.
+It’s the same ‘line in the sand’ mentality that sees any common-sense concession like not using lead shot (which even they admit is an environmental toxin) as just the thin of the wedge, which will eventually see ‘antis’ (we prefer to describe people who actually care as ‘pro-wildlife’) knocking the whole sandcastle down.
 Unsophisticated antis at that.

 If you’d like to mobilise back, then please feel free to use the following template email from the Campaign to Ban Trophy Hunting which puts things far more clearly (and probably less snarkily) than we might: